 Team: Strategic Advisory Group

 Mary has conducted research and training workshops with multiple global agencies, from INTERPOL to the FBI and the White House.
-She is involved in numerous cyberpsychology research areas including; organised cyber crime, cyber behavioral profiling, human trafficking & technology, cyber stalking, cyber resilience, cyber ethics, child welfare in cyberspace, personal cyber security & safety, and human factors in cyber security.
+She has numerous research interests including; online safety technologies (Safety Tech), youth pathways into cybercrime, cyber behavioral profiling, personal cyber security, organized cybercrime, cyber leadership, resilience, online harms, child welfare in cyberspace, cyber ethics, Fintech, Healthtech, A.I, and human factors in infosec and cyber security.
 Mary is recognized as an expert at national and European level in policy debates at the intersection of technology and human behavior.

 The CBS prime-time show CSI: Cyber was inspired by the work of Cyberpsychologist Mary Aiken.
 Her book, ‘The Cyber Effect’ was selected by the Times as a 2016 ‘book of the year’ in the Thought Category, and ‘best science pick’ by Nature the International Journal of Science.
 A published, peer-reviewed author, Mary Aiken has been featured by CBS, BBC, New York Post, Newsweek, NPR, Inside Edition, Scientific American, Variety, the Atlantic, Washington Post, New York Times, Sunday Times, Guardian, Hollywood Reporter and Time Magazine.
 Mary is committed to developing policy initiatives that deliver on technology solutions to technology facilitated problem behaviors.